Rahul-Gundoju-777/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

-## About Me
+### 👩‍💻 About Me :

-Hi, I'm Rahul Gundoju, a graduate in Artificial Intelligence and Data Science.
-I'm excited to share my project on GitHub!
+Hi there!
+I'm Rahul Gundoju
+ - 🔍 Passionate about **Data Analysis, Business Insights, and Visualization**
+ - 🎯 Actively seeking **Data Analyst opportunities**
+ - 🛠  Skilled in **SQL, Python (Pandas/Numpy), Excel**
+ - 🎓 Artificial Intelligence & Data Science Graduate
+ - 🔗 LinkedIn: www.linkedin.com/in/rahul-gundoju
+ - 📧 Email: rahulgundoju777@gmail.com
+ - 📍 Hyderabad, India